Dave Kalama: Kalama and Laird Hamilton

 Kalama and fellow celebrity surfing pal Laird Hamilton have been featured in big wave riding films and photographs while riding the largest ocean waves in recorded history.
 For survival, they surf together and only with other wave riders they absolutely trust (critical life-saving rescues from the tow-in watercraft are commonplace—they take turns piloting the craft—trust is paramount).
 Their preference is the tow-in surfing method (which they co-invented), which affords them the ability to catch the largest (and fastest) of ocean waves; their preferred location is the reef at Pe'ahi (pronounced pay-ah-hee) (commonly called "Jaws") on the northcentral coast of the Island of Maui (known for holding and breaking the largest waves on the planet); and their preferred riding style is "radical, late take-offs, forceful sweeping drops and turns across the face of 60+ footer waves, exiting over the shoulder of the wave at the end of the ride (to catch a tow ride back outside for another ride, of course)".
 Their extreme wave rides, chronicled in film and photographs, are daredevil conquests that do not seem possible (or wise!).
 They have survived near-death experiences in major "wipe-outs" under mountains of falling water.

 Film appearances

 Kalama appeared in the opening sequence of the James Bond film Die Another Day.

 In October 2006, Kalama, along with friend and celebrity waterman, Laird Hamilton, biked and paddled the entire Hawaiian Island chain—more than 450 miles—in a week.
-The feat was featured on Don King's film A Beautiful Son in support of those afflicted with autism.
+The feat was featured on Don King's film Beautiful Son in support of autistic people.

 Kalama won an award for his role in Riding Giants.

-Kalama has also appeared in All Aboard the Crazy Train, Path of Purpose, Endless Summer II, Step Into Liquid, Waterman, Hereafter, Kaho'olawe, and Radical Attitude.
+Kalama has also appeared in The Endless Summer II and Step Into Liquid.